Croquetx/thecolony/README.md

 Now I am developing a meta-tool.
 I am working on a new operating system called Croquet with Alan Kay, the father of the personal computer, David Reed whom Alan calls “the ‘slash’ in TCP/IP”, and Andreas Raab, one of the system architects for Squeak.
 Croquet is an open source project that we hope will foster a rebirth in innovation on the PC, just as Alan’s work helped create the Macintosh, David Reed’s helped create the Internet, and I would like to think that my work helped create modern computer games.
 I hope Croquet fosters the same excitement in people that the my first Macintosh did for me, over twenty years ago.
 It is time for something new.

+[This was written many years ago.
+I am still creating that meta-tool.
+It is called Croquet.
+Join us as we invent the future.
+David A Smith]